deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-cart/readme.md

 We first check if the book is already in the buyer's cart.
 If it is, we just do nothing and keep quiet (we can do better).
 Otherwise, we update the cart array with the book being added while checking if the book is still in stock.

-## Realtime Updates with deepstreamHub
+## Realtime Updates with deepstream

 At this point, when two buyers are adding the same item to cart, each of them is unaware of the number of items left.
 This could lead them to buy an item that is out of stock.
 Let's use the deepstream event to update changes on all connected clients while purchases are made: